civictechsweden/oppna-statsliggaren/README.md

 This project aims at making the Swedish agencies mission letters (*regleringsbrev*) more accessible through a simple API and a dataset on HuggingFace.

-Today, mission letters are made available on a web application called [*Statsliggaren*](https://www.esv.se/statsliggaren) on the website of the [Swedish National Financial Management Authority](https://www.esv.se/english/)(*Ekonomistyrningsverket*).
+Today, mission letters are made available on a web application called [*Statsliggaren*](https://www.statskontoret.se/statsliggaren) on the website of the [Agency for Financial and Public Management](https://www.statskontoret.se/english/)(*Statskontoret*, formerly *Ekonomistyrningsverket*).
 Discloser: They are my employer as of 2024 but this is an unrelated side-project.

 It is hard to download the mission letter for a specific agency and a specific year from there as every document is given an obscure ID that gets incremented with each new document.